 India's space sector is perhaps the most exciting emerging story.
 After the Indian government liberalized space policy in 2020, a wave of startups including Agnikul Cosmos, Skyroot Aerospace, and Pixxel has attracted growing domestic and international venture investment.
 India's combination of low-cost engineering talent, a proven government space program (ISRO), and a massive domestic market for satellite services makes it a compelling geography for space investors.

-No honest assessment of space venture capital in 2025 can ignore the SPAC debacle.
+No honest assessment of space venture capital can ignore the SPAC debacle.
 Between 2020 and 2022, at least a dozen space companies went public through Special Purpose Acquisition Companies, including Virgin Galactic, Rocket Lab, Planet Labs, Spire Global, BlackSky, Momentus, Astra, and AST SpaceMobile.

 The lessons for the current VC generation are clear: public markets eventually demand revenue, margins, and execution.
 The SPAC era demonstrated that retail investor enthusiasm is not a substitute for product-market fit.
 Today's space VCs are notably more disciplined about valuation, milestone-based funding, and ensuring companies have genuine commercial traction before scaling.